Companies you should not deal with

 if they are licensed.

-them and report them.
-Reporting them allows ASIC
+them.
+Reporting them allows ASIC to warn others.

-overseas investments to Australians usually require an Australian
+investments to Australians usually require an Australian Financial

 Australian companies need an AFS licence to legally sell